 Toxic family relationships can take a toll on anyone who has to deal with them, especially when mental illness is involved.

-Any sort of mental illness among family members, especially left untreated, can cause stress and discord in the family, but sometimes, the affected person doesn’t even realize there’s a problem.
+Any sort of mental illness or personality disorder among family members, especially left untreated, can cause stress and discord in the family, but sometimes, the affected person doesn’t even realize there’s a problem.

 If you’ve ever dealt with someone with narcissistic personality disorder (NPD), you’ll know exactly what I mean.